 Finally—although the Small Business Administration doesn’t mention this—your personal credit score will be a major part of your SBA loan application.
 The higher your score, the more likely it is that you can qualify for a loan.

-Plus, the SBA 7(a) program comes with very few limitations on how you use the money.
-Whether you need a term loan to start a new project, expand to another location, or something else, the 7(a) loan could work for you.
+Plus, the SBA 7(a) program comes with very few limitations on how you can use the money.
+Whether you need to start a new project, expand to another location, or something else, the 7(a) loan could work for you.

 Fees: Based on your loan’s maturity and size, your guarantee fee may be included in the price of the loan.
 Sometimes your lender will pay this, but sometimes they’ll roll the fee over to you.

-Terms: 7 years for working capital, 10 years for equipment, and 25 years for real estate, with monthly repayments.
+Terms: Seven years for working capital, 10 years for equipment, and 25 years for real estate—with monthly repayments

-On the other end of the spectrum is the Small Business Administration’s CDC/504 loan program, which limits your loan usage to fixed asset purchases like real estate or equipment.
+On the other end of the spectrum is the CDC/504 loan program, which limits your loan usage to fixed asset purchases like real estate or equipment.

 But on the flip side, these loans often come with the lowest interest rates around.
-So if you’ve got the time to apply, and you’re looking for cash to fulfill one of these use cases, then you should consider the CDC/504 loan.
+So if you’re looking to fulfill one of these use cases, then you should consider the SBA CDC/504 loan.

 Fees: You’ll generally need to pay 3% of the loan amount in fees.
 Plus, you will probably have to front 10% of your fixed asset purchase in order to secure this type of financing.

-If you’re a new or young business looking for just a bit of capital to get started, then the Small Business Administration’s microloan program could be ideal.
-You’ll have a lot of flexibility in terms of usage, and not too much money that you feel burdened or unable to repay.
+If you’re a new or young business looking for just a bit of capital to get started, then the SBA’s microloan program could be ideal.
+You’ll receive a smaller amount of capital than the SBA’s traditional loan programs, but with a lot of flexibility in terms of usage.

-Terms: Monthly repayments for up to 6 years, depending on the size of your loan and use case.
+Terms: Monthly repayments for up to six years, depending on the size of your loan and use case.

-Uses: You cannot purchase real estate or refinance debt with a Small Business Administration microloan, but you can use it for working capital, inventory or equipment purchases, and more.
+Uses: You cannot purchase real estate or refinance debt with an SBA microloan, but you can use it for working capital, inventory or equipment purchases, and more.